ydumburs/opentok-video-api-postman-collection/README.md

 # How to make REST requests
 1. Make sure the correct Environment is selected.
-2. Select a request from the imported Collection and click on the "Send" icon.
+2. Select a request from the imported Collection and click on the `Send` icon.
 3. Find a response.

 # How the pre-request script works